7heo/translate/NOTES.md

 - xml, xmlfm, php, phpfm, wddx, wddxfm, txt, txtfm, dbg, dbgfm, dump, dumpfm use utf-8 encoding

 Since this is a CLI script, UTF-8 is way more suitable.
 So it's not possible to use json or yaml (both produce the exact same output btw).
-In the end, the more handy format is txt.
+In the end, the more handy format is txt, because it has less garbage.